Use of individual flexibility arrangements

 Back to top

-- arrangements for when work is performed such as working hours
+- arrangements for when work is done, such as work hours

 - overtime rates